aws-samples/cisco-csftd-on-aws/content/10_Prerequisites/2_aws_account.md

 ---
-title: "Create an AWS Account"
+title: "..in your own AWS Account"
 weight: 2
 ---